WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

 /// Paths are passed as interface-type `string`s, meaning they must consist of
 /// a sequence of Unicode Scalar Values (USVs).
 Some filesystems may contain paths
-/// which are not accessible by this API. default interface wasi-filesystem {
+/// which are not accessible by this API.
+///
+/// The directory separator in WASI is always the forward-slash (`/`).
+///
+/// All paths in WASI are relative paths, and are interpreted relative to a
+/// `descriptor` referring to a base directory.
+If a `path` argument to any WASI
+/// function starts with `/`, or if any step of resolving a `path`, including
+/// `..` and symbolic link steps, reaches a directory outside of the base
+/// directory, or reaches a symlink to an absolute or rooted path in the
+/// underlying filesystem, the function fails with `error-code::not-permitted`. default interface wasi-filesystem {
 ```